 Steve Etchemendy, Director of Marine Operations at MBARI, will function as Co PI for MARS until his retirement in December 2015.
 He deals with policy issues, permitting, insurance, staffing, and reporting obligations with NSF.
 Additionally, Steve will represent MARS O&M for UNOLS ship scheduling functions.
 (2 mo. / year at no cost to NSF)

-Craig Dawe, MBARI Marine Operation Technical Manager and MARS Operations Manager will act as co PI with Steve Etchemendy, providing technical oversight to the project as well as meeting the other obligations of PI.
+Craig Dawe, MBARI Marine Operations Technical Manager and MARS Operations Manager will act as co PI with Steve Etchemendy, providing technical oversight to the project as well as meeting the other obligations of PI.

 10. MARS user costs (not covered by MARS O&M)